Topics: International Relations

 Fellowship: Richard von Weizsäcker Fellow

 He has been a senior U.S. diplomat, serving as U.S. Deputy Assistant Secretary of State; U.S. Coordinator for Southeast European Stabilization; Associate Director of the Policy Planning Staff for two Secretaries of State; Policy Director in the Bureau of European Affairs; and policy advisor to the U.S. Ambassador and Embassy in Germany.
 He has also taught at the Hertie School of Governance, the Free University of Berlin, and the University of Innsbruck.
-He has been a consultant to a variety of U.S. and European think tanks, foundations, and corporations.
+He has been a consultant to several U.S. and European think tanks, foundations, and corporations.

-Last Updated: 2020
+Last Updated: 2026